How to Add Local Users in Windows 11

 How to Add New Users from System Settings

-Windows 11 makes it easy to manage accounts through the Settings menu.
+Windows 11 makes it quite manageable to handle accounts through the Settings menu.

 Press Windows key + I or click Start then Settings.

-Click Accounts on the left, then select Other users.
+Click Accounts on the left sidebar, then select Other users.

 Click the Add account button.